WinVector/vtreat/extras/ConstantLeak.md

 Constant Coding Leak
 ================
 John Mount, Win-Vector LLC
-2019-07-06
+2020-01-28

 We will show how in some situations using “more data in cross-validation” can be harmful.

-Our example: an outcome (`y`) that is independent of a low-complexity categorical variable (`x`).
+Our example: an outcome (`y`) that is independent of a high-complexity categorical variable (`x`).
 We will combine this with a variable that is a noisy constant and leave-one-out cross-validation (which is a deterministic procedure) to get a bad result (failing to notice